 Keeping the kids occupied during the weekend or on vacation is always a challenge.
 Explore these five hidden gems in Cumberland Valley that are sure to become some of your new favorite places for family fun.

 Plan some creative family fun at this paint-your-own-pottery studio in downtown Carlisle.
-Located in a renovated 1889 historic building, the studio also features a large 15’ x 30’ tent in the back parking area for those who feel more comfortable with outdoor seating.
+Located in a renovated 1889 historic building, the studio also features a large 15’ x 30’ tent in the back parking area to accommodate a larger group.
 Choose your favorite ceramic figurine, mug, plate, or ornament, and let your imagination run wild as you create new cherished family memories.
 Be sure to check their Facebook page to see the schedule for Family Movie Night.
 TIP: Gilded Door Oil & Vinegar Tap Room is located in the same building.
 Try new and unique flavors to spice up your recipes.

 They bake, you decorate.
 If you are looking for a fun, easy, and inexpensive option to keep the kids occupied, take them to Jubilee Cake Studio.
 Choose a cupcake or cake kit, grab your goodies (frosting, fondant, and sprinkles available in a rainbow of colors) and start creating your edible work of art.
 The two-layer white cakes with vanilla buttercream are approximately 5-inches round.
 The cupcake kit features four cupcakes.
 Guests are welcome to use any of the decorating tools available at the studio to help them craft a one-of-a-kind creation.